-- 1. The Bilingual School Liaison will be extended 4 hours to support the Afterschool Program from 2:30-5:30 pm assisting with registration and attendance. - 2.
-San Onofre School and Mary Fay Pendleton have hired 3.9 clerks to support the Afterschool Program. - 3.
-The School Social workers will be working 3:00-6:00 pm to support the Afterschool Program assisting with SEL support. - 4.
-The Intervention Teacher will be working the afterschool hours M-F to help coordinate the Intervention program at each site, log pre-post data for each session, and monitor students' academic growth.
+The Bilingual School Liaison will be extended 4 hours to support the Afterschool Program from 2:30-5:30 pm assisting with registration and attendance.

+- 1. The School Social workers will be working 3:00-6:00 pm to support the Afterschool Program assisting with SEL support. - 2.
+The Intervention Teacher will work the afterschool hours M-F to help coordinate the Intervention program at each site, log pre-post data for each session, and monitor students' academic growth.
 The Intervention teacher will also support the clerk/bilingual community support liaison.